 Madrid’s main airport is located in the northeast.
 It is directly connected to the city centre by metro, trains, buses and taxis.
 It’s a fairly short ride, often between 20-40 minutes.

-We recommend you to book a central hotel if you are taking a football trip to Madrid.
+We recommend that you book a central hotel if you are taking a football trip to Madrid.
 The city has a massive metro that makes it easy to get around.
 So along with watching football, you can experience other attractions in the centre while staying there.

 Hotel Emperador on Gran Vía is one of the city’s best and most historic hotels.
-We recommend you to stay there if you want a top-notch experience.
+We recommend that you stay there if you want a top-notch experience.
 For something cheaper in the centre, go to the 7 Islas Hotel, still a quality hotel.

-The only exception to staying in the centre is if you are a fan of Getafe, Leganés or Rayo Vallecano.
+The only exception to staying in the centre is if you are a fan of Getafe, Leganés, or Rayo Vallecano.
 In that case, you should stay in one of those towns/neighborhoods to get the full impression and to get close to the local fans.